hliutongco/ruby-encryptor/readme.txt

 This is an encryptor/decryptor program coded in Ruby.
+Made using the tutorial on Jumpstart Lab: http://tutorials.jumpstartlab.com/projects/encryptor.html